davidelan/todo-list/README.md

 Towaeds the deadline of the project submission I experienced a corrupted database.
 The problem required a database reset, which I managed to achieve with the invaluable help of the Code Institute's Tutor Support.

-I had several times issues with pushing hte code to GitHub.
+I had several times issues with pushing the code to GitHub.
 For some reasons that I still don't know, there were inconsistencies between commits.
 Three times I had to force the push command (git push -f).

 Huge problem when I wanted to revert the project to an earlier commit.
 Something went wrong with the reset command and I lost a great amount of work.